Planning Enforcement - Reporting alleged breaches

 See it Report it

-If you wish to report perceived unauthorised development work, breaches please download and complete our Report an alleged breach of planning form.
+If you wish to report perceived unauthorised development work, breaches please complete our online form Report an alleged breach of planning

 We will investigate and take any enforcement action that we think is appropriate and proportionate.